Safety and Sobriety Manual

 - Same-gender relationships are often not considered to be viable partnerships or families.

-- In many states (Illinois is an exception'), domestic violence law only protects partners of the opposite sex.
-Other types of domestic violence legislation, such as mandatory arrest, no-drop clauses, state prosecution and mandates for abusers or victims to attend programs that address domestic violence, may not apply to samegender relationships.
+- In many states (Illinois is an exception1), domestic violence law only protects partners of the opposite sex.
+Other types of domestic violence legislation, such as mandatory arrest, no-drop clauses, state prosecution and mandates for abusers or victims to attend programs that address domestic violence, may not apply to same gender relationships.

 - Fear of continued victimization by law enforcement, criminal justice, and social service helpers keeps LGBT people from seeking assistance, support, and safety.